LifeScopeLabs/lifescope-api/setup/03-production-build.md

 ## Run migrations
 NOTE: If you've already done this while setting up the app, you can skip this entire step here.

-You'll need to run the two migrations in the migrations folder via 'NODE_ENV=production node migrations/<name>.js'.
+You'll need to run the two migrations in the migrations folder via 'NODE_ENV=production babel-node migrations/<name>.js'.
 The first migration creates indices on each collection that LifeScope stores in the database.
 The second loads the LifeScope Providers into the database.
 Make sure that you've replaced the remote_map_id's in the Providers with the BitScoop Map IDs you've created.